apache/spark/docs/security.md

 so that non-local processes can authenticate.
 These delegation tokens in Kubernetes are stored in Secrets that are shared by the Driver and its Executors.
 As such, there are three ways of submitting a kerberos job:

+In all cases you must define the environment variable: `HADOOP_CONF_DIR`.
 1. Submitting with a $kinit that stores a TGT in the Local Ticket Cache:
 ```bash
 /usr/bin/kinit -kt <keytab_file> <username>/<krb5 realm>